sigmod/sqlpp/document.md

 #### Example

     DELETE FROM TABLE FacebookUsers user WHERE user.id = 8;

+> TW: I think that we now also support this without the `user` variable, right?
+> If so, that'd be a good example to have.

 We close this guide to SQL++ with one final example of a query expression.